mikieto/data-eng-labs-2025/labs/ch05/README.md

   or Snowflake commands.
 - In this lab, the runner only **evaluates the stage list** and writes a JSON report.
 It never touches any external system.

+> **Fusion-Mart perspective.** For Fusion-Mart, this lab represents the Single Change Highway that every important data or analytics change must travel through—from validation to apply and RB-30 verify—before it can affect pricing, recommendations, or dashboards.

 ---